 As the name implies, acute kidney failure comes on suddenly, usually in a matter of days.
 It is caused by a major injury to the kidney.
 There are certainly some well-known causes of acute renal failure, but frustratingly, it is not uncommon for veterinarians to be unable to pinpoint the exact cause of the kidney injury.

-Some of the well-known causes of acute kidney failure include toxicities, medications, foods, infections, anything that decreases blood flowing through the kidneys, and anything that obstructs the flow of urine out of the body.
+Some of the well-known causes of acute kidney failure in dogs include toxicities, medications, foods, infections, anything that decreases blood flowing through the kidneys, and anything that obstructs the flow of urine out of the body.
 I will dig into each of these causes in more detail below.

 Over the counter non-steroidal anti-inflammatory pain medications (NSAIDS) like ibuprofen (Motrin or Advil) and Naproxen (Aleve) may be great at relieving your aches and pains.
 However, you should not give your dog Advil or any of the other medications on that list.
 These medications, even at modest doses, can cause kidney failure in dogs.